Selective inclusion and exclusion

 IMPORTANT If any inclusions are set, those specified inclusions are the only data backed up.

-Inclusion restriction example:
+Inclusion restriction example

-If you define inclusions for:
+If you define an inclusion for: C:\Users\datto\Documents

 Wildcards